Skip to main content

 • Description (Optional): Explain the column's content.

 • Mandatory: Check this box if this column must be present and have a value in every uploaded file destined for this table.
-If data is missing for a mandatory static column in any row of an uploaded file, the file processing will fail.
+If data is missing for a mandatory detail column in any row of an uploaded file, the file processing will fail.

 Click "Next" when you have defined these columns.

-Step 3: Dynamic Columns
+Step 3: Metric Columns (Time Series Tables Only)

-Dynamic Columns
+Metric Columns

-Dynamic Column Builder
+Metric Column Builder

 • Adding Values/Groups: You can define: